“I have always found more joy in giving when I did not expect anything in return.”

 Being a Chick-fil-A Operator is about more than serving chicken, it's about having a positive impact in the local community.
 That's why, around the country, our restaurant Operators find creative ways to serve.
 In some communities, that means supporting the troops through military appreciation events or fundraisers for local schools; in others, that means inviting guests for family events like Daddy Daughter Date Night or Stuffed Animal Sleepover.
 Our Operators are always on the lookout for ways to help their communities.

-Created out of desire to honor Chick-fil-A founder Truett Cathy's legacy of giving, goodwill and passion for supporting youth, the Chick-fil-A Foundation seeks to inspire and equip the next generation of leaders with the opportunities they deserve to build a better future.
+Created out of a desire to honor Chick-fil-A Founder Truett Cathy's legacy of giving, goodwill and passion for supporting youth, the Chick-fil-A Foundation seeks to nourish potential in every child, especially in the areas of education, homelessness and hunger.

 in scholarships, over 14 years, through the Chick-fil-A Peach Bowl